Installing and Configuring an IMU for Motorcycle Applications

 When “Roof Mount” is enabled, an automatic 1m Z offset is applied, translating the filtered speed down towards the centre of gravity of the motorcycle.
 This was created to lower the point of measurement to compensate for the lever arm effect.
 Though the translation function doesn’t explicitly mean “lever-arm correction”, the translated measurement point is typically used to compensate for the effects of “lever-arm”.

-PLEASE NOTE, in the new V3 VBOX firmware, this auto application of 1m Z offset when roof mount mode is selected has been removed.
-It is now the sole responsibility of the user to enter their desired Z translation, should one be required.
+Note: In firmware version 3 of VBOX 3i, this auto application of 1m Z offset when roof mount mode is selected has been removed.
+It is now the user's sole responsibility to enter a required Z translation. |

 In firmware versions v2.8 and below, it is important to allow for the IMU to initialise for at least 30 seconds whilst stationary after the VBOX has acquired satellites.
 When initialisation is complete and you drive away, the Kalman filter will begin to make corrections based on the heading that was acquired when initialisation occurred, and the live heading measurement.
 If the motorcycle does not move away in a forward direction (IMU forward direction), then the Heading_IMU will receive an incorrect initial Heading value.
 If this value is greater than 30 degrees, then the Kalman filter cannot overcome this initial offset.
 If this occurs then the Heading IMU will remain incorrect, but the algorithm for Heading_IMU2 compensation still works and corrects the fault; this can explain instances where there is a difference between Heading_IMU and Heading_IMU2 data.